zura-japoshvili/lucky-wheel/README.md

 ### Features in Swagger:

-Explore all API endpoints interactively
-Test requests with real data
-Review detailed request and response examples
-Let’s now document the specific endpoints in the API using the README style:
+- **Interactive exploration:** View and test all available API endpoints.
+- **Real data testing:** Send test requests to endpoints and receive responses.
+- **Detailed request/response examples:** Review examples to understand expected data structures and interactions.

-### Endpoints:
+## Endpoints:
-- POST /api/auth/register

 - POST /api/auth/login
 - GET /api/wheel/config
 - POST /api/bets/place
 - POST /api/wheel/spin
 - GET /api/user/history
 - GET /api/user/balance
+- POST /api/auth/register
 - POST /api/migration/run

+ **Description:**   endpoint triggers the **migration** process to initialize the database with the required data.
+It is essential to run this step when setting up the application for the first time to ensure the database is properly configured.

  > [!WARNING]
  > Important: Before using the application, you must run the initial migration using the **/api/migration/run** endpoint to load the default wheel configuration into the database.
 Failure to do so may result in unexpected behavior.